SRGBmods/QMK-Binaries/QMK+Weirdness-Outdated-Firmware/royalkludge_rk61_rgb/ReadMe.md

 **Please keep support requests to either of those locations only, thanks!**

 If you notice something missing (keyboard or variation of a keyboard) or have any issues with these binaries please contact Naitoshedo on the above Discord server.

+---

+Patch file should be applied against <https://github.com/ab00a/qmk_firmware> rk61 fork.